Auditions

 What to prepare?

 *If you are auditioning for all shows and/or are an MT major, you should prepare 1 song cut of approximately 32 bars and a 45-second monologue.
 You will have a total of 1 minute and 30 seconds to complete your audition.
-Please print your cut of music and arrange it in a way that makes it easy for the accompanist to play from it.
+Please print your cut of music and arrange it in a way that makes it easy for the accompanist to play from it (unless you are singing a pre-arranged cut from Godspell–see Notes on Material Choice).
 We do not accommodate digital accompaniment.

-*If you are auditioning for the play ONLY (Galileo), please prepare 2 contrasting monologues, each about 45 seconds in length.
+*If you are NOT auditioning for Godspell, please prepare 2 contrasting monologues, each about 45 seconds in length.
 You will have a total of 1 minute and 30 seconds to complete your audition.
-Remember, you are not required to attend the General Dance Call if you are ONLY auditioning for Galileo.
+Remember, you are not required to attend the General Dance Call if you are NOT auditioning for Godspell.

 Notes on Material Choice: